healthchecks/healthchecks/README.md

 ## Database Cleanup

-With time and use the healthchecks database will grow in size.
+With time and use the Healthchecks database will grow in size.
 You may decide to prune old data: inactive user accounts, old checks not assigned to users, records of outgoing email messages and records of received pings.
 There are separate Django management commands for each task: